arizonaCameraLab/ASDP_Render_Module/README.md

             - **Note:** For visible-light cameras, add `--shift 16` to the command line to left-justify its bits in the 16-bit value, making it easier to view the images for debugging.
-For infrared cameras, use the `--autoRange` option to automatically stretch the contrast for each image to the full range of pixel values.
+For infrared cameras, use the `--autoRange` option to automatically stretch the contrast for each image to the full range of pixel values and use the `--removeSpikes 200` to remove single stuck pixels whose values are more than 200 counts away from all of their neighbors.
             - Run the **Collect_Calibration_Data** program from the **ASDP_Render_Module** repository to capture the frames for each target, providing it the IP address of the NIC to talk with the camera on, the camera serial number, and target_N_poses.csv file name and a